BehzadNouraniKoliji/BehzadNouraniKoliji.github.io/_projects/2_project.md

 ---
 layout: page
-title: Learning Graphs and Structures from Data (Online and Offline Learning)
+title: Interactive data visualization using pythos and javascript, 100 years of olympic data
 description: a project with a background image and giscus comments
 img: assets/img/learning graphs.jpg
 importance: 2